nod-ai/shark-ui/docs/architecture/modules/directory-based/definition-files.md

 - `/definition.declared.ts`:
   - Has the core declaration pertaining to the module's namesake
     - e.g. "User/" -> `User` class
+  - Should avoid side-effects.
 - `/definition.declared.augmentation.ts`:
   - Adds additional static members to the primary symbol by performing a [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
+  - Should only exist to augment `/definition.declared.ts`.
+    - May import `/definition.declared.ts` to access the symbol and augment it at runtime.
+  - Should not re-`export` the augmented symbol.
 - `/definition.declared.withAugmentation.ts`:
   - Combines the core logic and augmentations into a single symbol: